Alex313031/thorium/CODE_OF_CONDUCT.md

 The Thorium Authors and the Chromium team are committed to preserving and fostering a diverse, welcoming community.
-Below is our community code of conduct, which applies to our repos, blog content, and any other Chromium-supported communication group or Thorium discussion board, as well as any private communication initiated in the context of these spaces.
-This code of conduct must be followed by everyone contributing to the Thorium project, regardless of affiliation or position.
+Below is our community code of conduct, which applies to the Thorium repository, the Chromium repository, Alex313031 blog content, and any other Chromium-supported communication group or Thorium discussion board, as well as any private communication initiated in the context of these spaces, including GitHub Issues.
+This code of conduct must be followed by everyone contributing to or engaging with the Thorium project, regardless of affiliation or position.

 Simply put, community discussions should be